Asaayu/Arma-Spotify-Player/PRIVACY-POLICY.md

   * Log your interactions with the software locally on your computer for debugging purposes in order to reproduce encountered errors in a development enviroment

 # Options
-Allowing this service to collect personal information about you from Spotify is optional.
-If you choose to decline or revoke this softwares access to your Spotify data, we'll be unable to provide services related to connecting to the Spotify Web API or syncing between this software and your Spotify Player.
+Allowing this service to use personal information about you from Spotify is optional.
+If you choose to decline or revoke this softwares access to your Spotify data, we'll be unable to provide services related to connecting to the Spotify Web API or syncing between this software and your Spotify account.

 # Keeping your personal data safe
 We keep your information safe by only storing personally identifiable information on your local device and do not transmit any identifiable information to services outside of the Spotify Web API service.
+We also block any requests from outside your local area network that may allow access to any personal information.

 # Data retention and deletion
 We keep your information for the length of time the Arma 3 application is open at which point it is destroyed when the Arma 3 application is closed.